learn-co-curriculum/reading-ios-variables-and-data-types/README.md

 ```
 You'll notice that we don't write `NSInteger` again after the variable has been declared.
 This is called "redefining" a variable.
 It's important to note, however, that `c` will not automatically update itself to reflect the new values of `a` and `b`; unless `c` is directly redefined, its value will remain at `3`.

-A useful nature of redefitions is that a variable can be used in its own redifinition:
+A useful nature of redefinitions is that a variable can be used in its own redefinition:

 ```objc
 NSInteger a = 1;